-A simplified pathway risk map Figure 3.19 of the Dawros catchment have been prepared to assess the potential impact from On-site wastewater treatment systems.
-These are based on the WFD National Programmes of Measures and Standards study on on-site Wastewater Treatment Systems.
+A simplified pathway risk map (Figure 3.13) of the Bundorrogha catchment has been prepared to assess the potential impact from on-site wastewater treatment systems.
+These are based on the WFD National Programmes of Measures and Standards study on On-site Wastewater Treatment Systems.
 The risk maps take into consideration the aquifer type, vulnerability and subsoil permeability in assessing the pathway risk.
+Locations of on-site wastewater treatment systems have been derived from the An Post GeoDirectory.
+In total 15 on-site systems are located within the catchment 14 at extreme risk potential and 1 at very high risk potential setting as indicated in Figure 3.13.
+22 of these systems are domestic on-site systems while the remaining two service large and seasonally variable numbers of visitors (Delphi Mountain Resort and Spa, and Delphi Lodge).
+These two premises are considered the highest current risk to the pearl mussel population given their location and the risk potential.
+(Please refer to Section 3.4 for further details)

-Locations of on-site wastewater treatment systems have been derived from the most up to date An Post GeoDirectory.
-Given the dominant peat soil type overlying poorly productive aquifers, together with the locations of the on-site systems, the risk analysis indicates that there will be very high to extreme risk from most on-site systems within the catchment in terms of pathogens and phosphorous load to surface waters.
-Most systems (71) are on high risk pathways and could cause significant problems, 33 systems are located on extreme risk potential, one on moderate and one on low.
+Given the wet soil type overlying poorly productive aquifers, together with the locations of the on-site systems, the risk analysis indicates that there will be very high to extreme pathway risk from most onsite systems within the catchment, in terms of pathogens and phosphorous load to surface waters.
+However the numbers of OSWTS are very low and are unlikely to cause a significant impact.
 This is also borne out by the risk mapping of areas of likelihood of inadequate percolation.
-It should be borne in mind that these are generalised maps providing an overall indication of likely risk and specific localised conditions need to be taken into account in assessing each on-site system.
-However, it highlights the need to undertake surveys of on-site systems in the catchment where there is a high likelihood of risk to surface waters, particularly from phosphorus.
+It should be borne in mind that these are generalised maps providing an overall indication of likely risk and specific localised conditions need to be taken into account in assessing each on site system.
+However, it highlights the need to undertake some surveys of on-site systems in the catchment where there is a high likelihood of risk to surface waters, particularly from phosphorus.

 The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
 Case C-188/08).
 The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
 To address the ruling, the Department of the Environment, Heritage and Local Government will be bringing forward legislation in the first half of 2010.
 It is intended that the legislation will provide for the setting of standards for the performance and operation of all septic tanks and similar on-site wastewater treatment systems.
-The legislation will also provide for the monitoring and inspection of the performance of such treatment systems and will set out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
+The legislation will also provide for the monitoring and inspection of the performance of such treatment systems to carry out remedial actions where necessary).
 In order to ensure prompt compliance with the Court ruling, it is intended that this legislation will be in place by Q3 2010.

-Figure 3.19 Surface water phosphorous pathway risk map showing location of onsite wastewater treatment system
+Figure 3.13 Surface water phosphorous pathway risk map showing location of onsite wastewater treatment systems.